roqua/autovar/README.md

 The `operation` argument has three possible values:

 * `SUM` - The new column is the sum of the columns specified in the `columns` argument.
 So for this option, the `columns` argument is an array of column names.
 Values in the summation of columns that are `NA` are treated as if they're zero.
 Columns that are not numeric are transformed to numeric.
 For example, `Factor` columns are transformed to numbers starting at 0 for the first factor level.
 * `LN` - The new column is the natural logarithm of the specified column in `columns`.
 Thus, for this option, the `columns` argument is simply the name of a single column.
 This operation does not work on columns that are not numeric.
 Values in the original column that are `NA` are left as `NA` in the new column.
-Naturally, values in the original column that are `0` are `-Inf` in the new column.
+Note that values are increased if necessary so that the resulting column has no negative values.
 * `MINUTES_TO_HOURS` - The new column is the values of the specified column divided by 60.
 Thus, for this option, the `columns` argument is simply the name of a single column.
 This operation does nto work on columns that are not numeric.
 Values in the original column that are `NA` are left as `NA` in the new column.

 #### Syntax